PriyaShrinithi/DataStructures-and-Java/README.md

   An Attempt at building a HashSet Data structure using arrays.

 3. InvertTree:
-  Inverting a Binary Tree using recursion.
+  To Invert a Binary Tree using recursion.